CameronD73/529renew/README.md

 If this gets interrupted (or never starts) then things get confused.

 If multiple results tabs are opened at the same time then a different form of confusion ensues, where each one fights to carry out the same tasks.
-There is, however one situtation where multiple results tabs are deliberately allowed to be open at the same time.
+There is, however, one situtation where multiple results tabs are deliberately allowed to be open at the same time.
 If you were to click on `create match table` in the results page, and then click on a match's name on the table of segments then a new results tab is opened in case you want to compare the segments between two sets of results.
-It is acceptable to simply view results in two tabs at the same time but the code is not designed to be triangulating at the same time.
+It is acceptable to simply _view_ results in two tabs at the same time but the code is not designed to allow any database update while the two results tabs are present.

 ## Settings